• Skip to main content

 My other pup (both are a year-and-a-half old) absolutely loves playing with the Wicked Ball!
 She wants it all to herself and will chase it all over the house, under the footstool, and even push it from the hardwood floor onto the rug and vice versa.
 She gets very curious whenever it shuts off for awhile.
 Often she will paw at it to try and wake it up to play with her (so adorable).

-This video shows my pup playing with the Wicked Ball — this is the dog was scared of the Wicked Ball at first:
+This video shows my pup playing with the Wicked Ball — this is the same dog was scared of it at first:

 Questions I Had About The Wicked Ball

-There wasn’t any documentation that came with my sample version of the Wicked Ball — so I researched the company online and then reached out to them personally to find answers to my questions…
+There wasn’t any documentation that came with my Wicked Ball — so I researched the company online and then reached out to them personally to find answers to my questions…

 #1 – What makes it work?